 In today's turbulent trading conditions, the NIPA members face many challenges; energy costs are one such challenge.

-The procurement of energy is outside the direct control of the members, as energy is a commodity driven by the market.
-So many, particularly the larger companies are addressing how they can become more self-sufficient and greener by investing in sustainable alternative energy sources.
+The wholesale cost of energy is outside the direct control of the members, as energy is a commodity driven by the market.
+So many, particularly the larger companies are addressing how they can become more self-sufficient, becoming more innovative and proactive in their energy purchase and / or greener by investing in sustainable alternative energy sources.

 There are many factors that influence the cost of energy within the SEM (Single Electricity Market) in Ireland.
 The price of commodities such as coal and oil, the price of carbon and the exchange rate will influence the cost of electricity, even the maintenance cycle of power stations, but one of the major factors is the cost of gas, due to the fuel mix in the SEM.

 When a supplier sends a quotation for a new contract not only it is based on the cost of the wholesale energy market, but also the current Regulatory pass-through and SEM charges.
-These costs, regulated by NIAUR (NI Authority of Utility Regulation), are paid to NIE T & D (Transmission & Distribution) to maintain and run the networks.
+These costs, regulated by UREGNI (the Northern Ireland Utility Regulator), are paid to NIE T & D (Transmission & Distribution) to maintain and run the networks.
 Part of this also goes to the Market Operator to run the functions of the SEM on a daily basis.
 These costs make up more than 30% of the overall total of your electricity contract”

 For those in the CCA should already be in place, but for all companies an energy programme using energy efficient practices and equipment.